apache/druid/docs/content/design/index.md

     - Bitmap compression for bitmap indexes
     - Type-aware compression for all columns

 Periodically, segments are committed and published.
-At this point, they are written to [deep storage](#deep-storage), become immutable, and move from MiddleManagers to the Historical processes (see [Architecture](#architecture) below for details).
-An entry about the segment is also written to the [metadata store](#metadata-store).
-This entry is a self- describing bit of metadata about the segment, including things like the schema of the segment, its size, and its location on deep storage.
+At this point, they are written to [deep storage](#deep-storage), become immutable, and move from MiddleManagers to the Historical processes (see [Architecture](#architecture) above for details).
+An entry about the segment is also written to the [metadata store](#metadata-storage).
+This entry is a self-describing bit of metadata about the segment, including things like the schema of the segment, its size, and its location on deep storage.
 These entries are what the Coordinator uses to know what data *should* be available on the cluster.

-## Query processing
+# Query processing

 Queries first enter the Broker, where the Broker will identify which segments have data that may pertain to that query.
 The list of segments is always pruned by time, and may also be pruned by other attributes depending on how your